vigu2004/landing-page/README.md

-assignment for the odin project landing page which i have to try to replicate i will add my own content after i replicate it
+landing page that i made using html css(flexbox) , The page was part of an assignment for "the odin project" the platform from which im learning full stack development